A Characterization of the sphere and a body of revolution by means of Larman points: Introduction

 \begin{corollary} Let $K\subset \Rt$ be a centrally symmetric strictly convex body with centre at $o$.
 Suppose that $K$ has two distinct revolution points $p,q$ such that $p\not= o\not= q$ and $o$ does not belong to $L(p,q)$.
 Then $K$ is a sphere. \end{corollary}

-This corollary is an improvement on a result by Jer\'onimo-Castro, Montejano, and Morales-Amaya \cite{jemomo}.
-Inspired by the False Centre Theorem, they give the following characterization of the sphere as the only body which contains a ``false axis of revolution".
+This corollary is an improvement on a result by Jer\'onimo-Castro, Montejano, and Morales-Amaya.
+Inspired by the False Centre Theorem, they give the following characterization of the sphere as the only body which contains a ``false axis of revolution''.

-{\bf Theorem:} {\it If a strictly convex body $K \subset \mathbb{R}^3$ contains a line, all whose points are revolution points, which is not an axis of revolution of $K$, then $K$ must be a sphere. }
+{\bf Theorem}\cite{jemomo}: {\it If a strictly convex body $K \subset \mathbb{R}^3$ contains a line $L$ such that all points in $L$ are revolution points, but $L$ is not an axis of revolution of $K$, then $K$ must be a sphere. }

-{\bf Remark:} In Corollary \ref{billy} only two revolution points are needed, rather than a whole line.
+{\bf Observations:} \begin{enumerate} \item In Corollary \ref{billy}, only two revolution points are needed, rather than the whole line needed in \cite{jemomo}.
 Note that, although the False Axis of Revolution Theorem does not assume that $K$ is centrally symmetric, the central symmetry actually follows from the hypotheses (see \cite[Lemma 2.4]{jemomo}).
-Therefore, the central symmetry in Corollary \ref{billy} is not an additional assumption.
+Therefore, the central symmetry in our Corollary \ref{billy} is not an additional assumption.

+\item The proof of the False Axis of Revolution uses strict convexity by considering the set of extreme points $t(x)$ of chords of $K$ whose center is $x\in \inte K$.
+For a strictly convex body $K$, the set $t(x)$ is contained in a plane.
+For a non strictly convex body this is no longer true.
+Our Theorems \ref{tania}, \ref{sisi} and \ref{seven} also make use of this fact (see Lemma \ref{marina} in the present paper), which is why we need the strict convexity hypothesis.